New South Wales Car Registration Fees in 2024: A Complete Breakdown

 Registration Fee

-The registration fee covers the administrative costs of registering your vehicle with the Roads and Maritime Services (RMS).
-This fee is a flat rate for all vehicles:
+The registration fee is the most straightforward cost, covering the administrative overhead of registering your vehicle with Roads and Maritime Services (RMS).
+This fee remains static regardless of your vehicle type or size.

 • All vehicles: $75 annually